Moduli space of planar polygonal linkage: a combinatorial description: The complex

 \begin{Ex} Let $n=2k+1$, $L=(1,1,...,1)$.
-Then $CWM(L)$ is patched of $(2k)!$ copies of duals to the cyclic polytope $C(n,n-3)$.
+Then $\mathcal{K}(L)$ is patched of $(2k)!$ copies of duals to the cyclic polytope $C(n-3,n)$.

-However, unlike the previous example, the CW-complex is not completely transitive, just \textit{facet-transitive}: for every two facets there exists an automorphism of the complex mapping one facet to the other. \end{Ex} Proof.
-Fix a facet $C$ of $CWM(L)$.
+However, unlike the previous example, the complex is not completely transitive, just \textit{facet-transitive}: for every two facets there exists an automorphism of $\mathcal{K}(L)$ mapping one facet to the other. \end{Ex} Proof.
+Fix a facet $C$ of $\mathcal{K}(L)$.
 Without loss of generity we may assume that its label is $(\{1\}\{2\}\{3\}\{4\}...\{n\})$.
-Consider the following "starlike" bijection $\varphi$ which maps the vertices $x_1,...,x_n$ of the cyclic polytope $C(n,n-3)$ to facets of the cell $C$.
+Consider the following "starlike" bijection $\varphi$ which maps the vertices $x_1,...,x_n$ of the cyclic polytope $C(n-3,n)$ to facets of the cell $C$:

-It is easy to check that $\varphi$ is a combinatorial duality.
+Informally, the defining rule of $\varphi$ is the way of drawing a polygonal star (say, a pentagram).
+It is easy to check that $\varphi$ yields a combinatorial duality.

+\begin{prop} \begin{enumerate} \item {\bf Faces of $\mathcal{K}(L)$ are combinatorially equivalent to convex polytopes.} Let $C$ be a closed cell of $\mathcal{K}(L)$ for some polygonal linkage $L$.
+The boundary complex of $C$ is combinatorially equivalent to a simple $k$-polytope with at most $k+3$ facets.
+Moreover, there exists some even $D\in \mathbb{N}$ such that the boundary complex of $C$ is combinatorially equivalent to a face of the dual to the cyclic polytope $C(D,D+3)$.

-\begin{prop} \begin{enumerate} \item For any $n$-linkage $L=(l_1,...,l_n)$, the boundary complex of each closed cell of $CWM(L)$ is combinatorially equivalent to a face of the dual to the cyclic polytope $C(D+3,D)$ for some even $D\in \mathbb{N}$.
-The face is a simple $k$-polytope with at most $k+3$ facets. \item Conversely, any simple $k$-dimensional polytope $K$ with at most $k+3$ facets arises in this way.
-That is, there exist a number $n$, an $n$-linkage $L$, and a cell $C$ of the complex $CWM(L)$ such that the boundary complex of $C$ is combinatorially equivalent to $K$. \end{enumerate} \end{prop} Proof.
+\item {\bf Universality property.} Conversely, any simple $k$-dimensional polytope $K$ with at most $k+3$ facets arises in this way.
+That is, there exist a number $n$, an $n$-linkage $L$, and a cell $C$ of the complex $\mathcal{K}(L)$ such that the boundary complex of $C$ is combinatorially equivalent to $K$. \end{enumerate} \end{prop} Proof.
 (1) We may assume that all $l_i$ are integers, and that their sum $D+3=\sum l_i$ is odd.
-The space $M(L)$ embeds in a natural way in the moduli space of the equilateral polygon with $D+3$ edges $M(\underbrace{1,1,...,1}_{D+3}).$ The embedding maps a polygon with edgelengths $l_1,...,l_n$ to the equilateral polygon which represents the same curve, that is, with first $l_1$ edges parallel, next $l_2$ edges parallel, etc. The embedding respects the structure of cell complexes, and therefore, realizes $CWM(L)$ as a subcomplex of the complex $CWM(\underbrace{1,1,...,1}_{D+3})$, whose facets are cominatorial cyclic polytopes (see Example \ref{Exequilateral}).
+Indeed, neither a small perturbation nor a scaling changes the combinatorics of the complex.
+The space $M(L)$ embeds in a natural way in the moduli space of the equilateral polygon with $D+3$ edges $M(\underbrace{1,1,...,1}_{D+3}).$ The embedding maps a polygon with edgelengths $l_1,...,l_n$ to the equilateral polygon which represents the same curve, that is, with first $l_1$ edges parallel, next $l_2$ edges parallel, etc. The embedding respects the structure of cell complexes, and therefore, realizes $\mathcal{K}(L)$ as a subcomplex of the complex $\mathcal{K}(\underbrace{1,1,...,1}_{D+3})$, whose facets are combinatorial cyclic polytopes (see Example \ref{Exequilateral}).